-- Have guards fitted on shearing gear, wool presses and grinders.
+- Have guards fitted on shearing equipment, wool presses and grinders.

 - Consider using lift or slide swing gates.

-Consider using sedatives when shearing prime lamb or cross bred sires – speak to your vet.
+- Consider using sedatives when shearing prime lambs or crossbred sires – consult your vet.

 Find out more about this topic on Better Health Channel